 How to Plan Socially Distanced Holiday Activities for Seniors

 The holiday season in 2020 is turning out to be very different than previous years.
-With COVID-19 cases on the rise in California and the San Francisco Bay Area, many counties are mandating stay-at-home orders.
+With COVID-19 cases on the rise in California and the Stockton area, many counties are mandating stay-at-home orders.
 Instead of the usual hustle and bustle, people are advised to stay indoors and not travel between households.
 For caregivers and people who have senior loved ones, this means thinking of creative socially distanced holiday activities for seniors so that everyone can still enjoy the holidays.

 Seniors are the demographic at the highest risk for COVID-19 fatalities, especially seniors over the age of eighty.
 Many caregivers have clients in this demographic and many people have elderly parents or grandparents in this age range, as well.
 During the holiday season, it is important to reduce the COVID-19 risk and exposure for seniors.
 This may mean opting for socially distanced holiday activities instead of the traditional festive celebrations.

 Planning ahead will enable seniors to enjoy the activities.
 Seniors with dementia or other debilitating conditions can experience an increase of symptoms if there are sudden changes to their schedule or routine.
 With some careful planning, caregivers can prepare seniors for the change in holiday customs.
 Some guidelines include:

 Facilitating with family members

 Choosing the right time of day

 For instance, a senior who has poor eyesight may have trouble doing video chats on a computer.
 An alternative would be to arrange a window visit or a phone call.
 For seniors who have dementia, choosing holiday activities that improve cognitive function and memory could help reduce their dementia symptoms.
 To help seniors adapt to a new activity, caregivers can introduce a shortened version of the activity first, to see how the senior responds.
 Caregivers can also make improvements depending on the senior’s reaction.